ljwagerfield/ljwagerfield.github.io/customer-discovery.md

     -   Initial 'market type' of the market(s) you are targeting:

         -   New market.
+No competition.
+Customer needs educating.

         -   Existing market.
 Enter with a better-performing product.

-        -   Resegmented existing market, divided by price.
+        -   Resegmented existing market, dividing by price.

-        -   Resegmented existing market, divided by niche customers/problems.
+        -   Resegmented existing market, dividing by niche customers/problems.

 ## Step 3: Adviser Feedback